-Computing has replaced Information & Communication Technology and is taught to all students in KS3.
+Computer Science has replaced Information & Communication Technology and is taught to all students in KS3.

-Students in Year 7 are introduced to the school network, our e-mail system and other essential school applications.
-They are also taught how to organise their files and folders for use in other lessons.
-Students are taught in mixed ability form groups and will look at a wide range of ideas.
-Computing is on a 6 week rotation with Music.
+Students will be introduced to the school network and e-mail system along with how to organise their user areas for use in other lessons.
+They will be taught in mixed ability form groups and will look at a wide range of ideas and skills including how computers and computer systems work, analysing and solving problems as well as designing and developing simple computer programs using both graphical and text based environments.

-The curriculum will enable students to develop their computational thinking ability, which is a skill that is useful in all areas of life.
-We will also be looking at developing a range of projects using digital technologies as well as enabling students to work securely and safely online.
+Much of what we will be doing will be to enable students to develop their computational thinking ability which is a skill that is useful in all areas of life.
+We will also be looking at developing a range of artefacts using traditional digital technologies as well as enabling students to work securely and safely online.